-Unfortunately the vehicle that has been historically utilized in Canada (an open canoe) has been flawed and the teaching methodology outdated.
+Unfortunately the vehicle that has been historically utilized in Canada, an open canoe, has been flawed and the teaching methodology outdated.
 The idea of using 1 canoe in a pool to teach a group of 12 or more children requires the participants to stand around for 10-15 minutes to wait their turn for a 1 minute opportunity to get into the boat.
-A canoe is too big for elementary age school children (6-11) to maneuver and handle outside the pool environment.
-So the value of the boating safety message is often lost until the children are older - ages 12 and up - when they start to know it all and stop listening to messages imparted by their elders.
+A canoe is too big for young children to maneuver and handle outside the pool environment.
+So the value of the boating safety message is often lost until the children are older - ages 12 and up - when they start to know it all and stop listening to our messages.